Rodrigo Lara Bonilla: Death

 Both Lara and his family were the target of constant death threats.
 The American ambassador Lewis Arthur Tambs had offered him a bulletproof vest and an armored car, but Lara refused the car.
-Knowing of the threats, Betancur considered appointing Lara ambassador to Czechoslovakia, a position that Lara accepted and would have taken up on May 12, 1984.
-On April 30, 1984, Rodrigo Lara Bonilla was in his 1976 Mercedes-Benz W123, on 127th Street north of Bogotá after passing through the Autopista Norte towards the Recreo de los Frailes neighborhood where he lived with his family, when Byron Velasquez and Ivan Dario Guisado drove past his SUV convoy on a Yamaha motorcycle.
+Knowing of the threats, Betancur considered appointing Lara ambassador to Czechoslovakia, a position that Lara accepted and would have taken up on 12 May 1984.
+On 30 April 1984, Rodrigo Lara Bonilla was in his 1976 Mercedes-Benz W123, on 127th Street north of Bogotá after passing through the Autopista Norte towards the Recreo de los Frailes neighborhood where he lived with his family, when Byron Velásquez and Iván Dario Guisado drove past his SUV convoy on a Yamaha motorcycle.
 Guisado shot a Mac-10 (.45 ACP caliber) through the window, hitting him multiple times.